-Set the parking brake and make sure the gearshift is securely latched in P (Park).
-This will prevent your vehicle from moving unexpectedly.
+Always set the parking brake fully and make sure the gearshift is latched in P (Park).
+Turn off the ignition whenever you leave your vehicle.

 Always remove the key from the ignition after you turn off the engine.

 If you must work under the hood while the engine is on: